 This has lead to health problems, ecosystem collapse, destruction of soil fertility and soil erosion.
 Basically their land is dead and the chemicals are making them ill.
 The soil is now just a holder for the plant and contains no life.
 The farmers are totally dependent on expensive products from agribusiness companies in order to grow anything.

 Peter Proctor, the hero

 Enter the hero, Peter Proctor.
 Peter is a mild mannered Kiwi with a passion of compost and cow dung.
 He has been showing farmers all over India how they can simply and cheaply regain the fertility of their land using cow dung, waste vegetation and human labour.
-Biodynamics uses closed loop thinking, in tune with nature, to create sustainable healthy environments and food for these farmers.
-Increasingly more and more famers and turning to biodynamics as their way forward to safeguard their futures.
+Biodynamic farming uses closed loop thinking, in tune with nature, to create sustainable healthy environments and food for these farmers.
+Increasingly more and more farmers are turning to biodynamics to safeguard their futures.

 Peter and his wife have moved to India and will most likely spend the rest of their days sharing their knowledge of biodynamic farming with the people there.
 It is an inspiring film of how each of us can use our energy to make a difference whatever age and background we come from.

 In many ways this is simply relearning methods of agriculture that sustained us for thousands of years.

 - For more info about films and talks coming up please take a look at Icologie.